Teredell/FCC/003 - Front End Development Libraries/004 - React/React_README.md

 Lesson 17 - npm install --save prop-types --> setting default properties Lesson 18 - Setting default type for property
 Lesson 19 - Using "this" to access property
+Lesson 20 - Using PropTypes to restrict a property type to the desired type.
+Lesson 21 - Stateful component - setting a state in the super area Lesson 22 - creating a variable in the render section to access the state item in the html lesson 23 - showing a state change in a website using a click lesson 24 - need to re-visit but "binding" the click using "this".